awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-creating-alarms-examples.rst

 An alarm watches a single metric over a time period you specify.
 It performs one or more actions based on the value of the metric, relative to a given threshold over a number of time periods.
-The following examples show how to describe, create, and delete alarms in |CW| using these methods of the ``AmazonCloudWatchClient``
+The following examples show how to describe, create, and delete alarms in |CW| using these methods of the :sdk-net-api:`AmazonCloudWatchClient <CloudWatch/TCloudWatchClient>`
 class:

-* :sdk-net-api:`DescribeAlarms <CloudWatch/MCloudWatchCloudWatchDescribeAlarmsDescribeAlarmsRequest>`
+* :sdk-net-api:`DescribeAlarms <CloudWatch/MCloudWatchDescribeAlarmsDescribeAlarmsRequest>`
-* :sdk-net-api:`PutMetricAlarm <CloudWatch/MCloudWatchCloudWatchPutMetricAlarmPutMetricAlarmRequest>`
+* :sdk-net-api:`PutMetricAlarm <CloudWatch/MCloudWatchPutMetricAlarmPutMetricAlarmRequest>`
-* :sdk-net-api:`DeleteAlarms <CloudWatch/MCloudWatchCloudWatchDeleteAlarmsDeleteAlarmsRequest>`
+* :sdk-net-api:`DeleteAlarms <CloudWatch/MCloudWatchDeleteAlarmsDeleteAlarmsRequest>`

 For more information about |CW| alarms, see :cw-ug:`Creating Amazon CloudWatch Alarms <AlarmThatSendsEmail>`